vicdolean/domain-decomposition-notes/README.md

 # Parallel methods to solve PDEs: an introduction to Domain Decomposition Methods and their implementation

-XXI Jacques-Louis Lions Hispano-French School on Numerical Simulation in Physics and Engineering (https://www.sema.org.es/en/ehf2025)
 ----
 Victorita Dolean (TU Eindhoven, The Netherlands)
 ----

-Slides, lecture notes and codes for the mini-course on domain decomposition
+Slides, lecture notes and codes for the mini-course on domain decomposition, XXI Jacques-Louis Lions Hispano-French School on Numerical Simulation in Physics and Engineering (https://www.sema.org.es/en/ehf2025)

 Lecture 1: A basic introduction to DD methods